 * * *

 Do you have dreams and wonder if they may be from God?
 Some of them are!
-Come share with us on our blog how God has used dreams to shape your life and give you direction and protection.
+Come share with us how God has used dreams to shape your life and give you direction and protection.
 We want to hear from you! ~ Devotionals Daily